 The Office of Admissions and Transfer Credit will conduct a thorough review of each student's academic history as part of the university admission process.
 For newly admitted transfer students, this will involve determine which transfer credit, if any, can be granted.

 Where precedent exists, transfer credit will be granted for equivalent courses listed on the university's online transfer credit database.
 Where precedent does not exist, the Office of Admissions and Transfer Credit and the Engineering Student Centre will contact students directly to request documentation that can be used to evaluate transfer credit equivalency.
 Please see below for details on required documentation.

 Please note that transfer credit evaluations may take multiple months to complete.
-Newly admitted students are strongly encouraged to submit all requests and required documentation as soon as possible so that their evaluation can be completed before the registration period each year.
+Newly admitted students are strongly encouraged to submit required documentation as soon as possible so that their evaluation can be completed before the registration period each year.

 Current engineering students may request a transfer credit evaluation by sending supporting documentation (such as course outlines and course materials) to firstname.lastname@example.org .
+In most cases, these requests would be to appeal previous decisions and/or when they plan to complete courses at another institution.
 In your email, please specify which specific courses you would like to have evaluated and which courses you believe they are equivalent to.

 Please note that transfer credit evaluations can take up to one month to complete.
 Students are strongly encouraged to submit all requests and required documentation as soon as possible so that their evaluation can be completed before the registration period each year.

 By default, awarded transfer credit will not be applied towards degree requirements on a student's Degree Works.
 Please contact an Academic Advisor in the Engineering Student Centre if you wish to have your Degree Works updated to reflect this credit.
 Otherwise, credit will be applied at the end of a student's first year program after they have been placed into an upper-year major.